My Love (Justin Timberlake song): Music video

-The music video for "My Love" was directed by Paul Hunter and premiered on October 23, 2006.
+The music video for "My Love" was directed by Paul Hunter and premiered on the day before the single's release.
 The video includes the prelude to the song ("Let Me Talk to You"), which includes the song's producer, Timbaland and features T.I.
 The video incorporates a black-and-white background and dancing, choreographed as the steps are in sync with the beat of the song.

 The video starts with "Let Me Talk to You" as the background is surrounded by faulty fluorescent lighting, turning on and off in a programmed pattern.
 It also begins with Timberlake and Timbaland chanting "hey" to one another.
 The video proceeds with Timberlake dancing to the beat of the song.
 Timbaland then begins singing the first verse of the song, which then is proceeded by Timberlake.
 This is immediately followed with "My Love" playing; the first verse of the song, "Ain't another woman that could take your spot my", plays.
 Timberlake comes floating toward the camera, down the faulty fluorescent tube.
 Once Timberlake stops floating, he begins singing the main verse of the song, which violins begin to float swirling gently around him, for "If I wrote you a symphony / Just to say how much you mean to me".
 The scene then changes with Timberlake and various dancers dancing accordingly in a choreographed style.
 When Timberlake begins the second verse, "Now if I wrote you a love note / And made you smile at every word I wrote", pens and paper begin to float.
 This later exceeds with Timberlake singing "This ring here represents my heart" with a ring swirling into the camera.
 T.I. is then seen in the shot.
 T.I. begins rapping his lines in the song.
 After T.I. finishes his verse, Timberlake is then seen dancing with a female back-up dancer.
 Though, as they continue dancing, the female then leaves the shot, leaving Timberlake to dance to the end of the song.
 In the closing moments, the camera swirls around him, proving, conclusively, from every angle, that everyone has gone.

 At the 2007 MTV Video Music Awards, Timberlake won Male Artist of the Year for "Let Me Talk to You/My Love", "SexyBack", and "What Goes Around ... / ...
 Comes Around".
 He, alongside choreographers Blake Anthony and Marty Kudelka, won Best Choreography in a Video for "My Love".

+The music video on YouTube has received over 90 million views as of April 2024.